-AB 1299 - 6 -

-- (e) Moneys in the Broadband Infrastructure Revolving Loan Account shall be available to finance capital costs of broadband facilities not funded by a grant from the Broadband Infrastructure Grant Account.
-The commission shall periodically set interest rates on the loans based on surveys of existing financial markets. - (f) (1) For purposes of this subdivision, "publicly supported housing community" means a publicly subsidized housing multitenant attached dwelling unit that is wholly owned by either of the following: - (A) A public housing agency that has been chartered by the state, or by any city or county in the state, and has been determined an eligible public housing agency by the United States Department of Housing and Urban Development. - (B) An incorporated nonprofit organization as described in Section 501 (c)(3) of the Internal Revenue Code (26 U.S.C.
+(e) Moneys in the Broadband Infrastructure Revolving Loan Account shall be available to finance capital costs of broadband facilities not funded by a grant from the Broadband Infrastructure Grant Account.
+The commission shall periodically set interest rates on the loans based on surveys of existing financial markets.

+(f) (1) For purposes of this subdivision, the following terms have the following meanings:

+(A) "Publicly subsidized" means either that the housing development receives financial assistance from the United States Department of Housing and Urban Development pursuant to an annual contribution contract or is financed with low-income housing tax credits, tax-exempt mortgage revenue bonds, general obligation bonds, or local, state, or federal loans or grants and the rents of the occupants, who are lower income households, do not exceed those prescribed by deed restrictions or regulatory agreements pursuant to the terms of the financing or financial assistance.

+(B) "Publicly supported community" means a publicly subsidized multifamily housing development that is wholly owned by either of the following:

+(i) A public housing agency that has been chartered by the state, or by any city or county in the state, and has been determined an eligible public housing agency by the United States Department of Housing and Urban Development.

+(ii) An incorporated nonprofit organization as described in Section 501 (c)(3) of the Internal Revenue Code (26 U.S.C.
 Sec.
 501(c)(3)) that is exempt from taxation under Section 501 (a) of that code (16 U.S.C.
 Sec.
-501(a)), and that has received public funding to subsidize the construction or maintenance of housing occupied by residents whose annual income qualifies as "low-" or "very low" income according to federal poverty guidelines. - (2) (A) Not more than twenty million dollars (\$20,000,000) of the moneys collected on and after January 1, 2011, and deposited in the Broadband Infrastructure Grant Account, shall be used to connect broadband networks to publicly supported housing communities.
-If less than twenty million dollars (\$20,000,000) has been awarded by December 31, 2016, the remaining moneys not awarded may be used for any other purpose permitted under this section. - (2) Notwithstanding subdivision (b) of Section 270, moneys in the Broadband Public Housing Account shall be available for the commission to award grants and loans pursuant to this subdivision to an eligible publicly supported housing community if that entity otherwise meets eligibility requirements and complies with program requirements established by the commission. - (3) Not more than twenty million dollars (\$20,000,000) shall be available for grants and loans to a publicly supported housing community to finance a project to connect a broadband network to that publicly supported housing community.
-A publicly supported housing community may be an eligible applicant only if the publicly supported housing community can verify to the commission that the publicly supported housing community has not denied a right of access to any broadband provider that is willing to connect a broadband network to the facility for which the grant or loan is sought.
+501(a)), and that has received public funding to subsidize the construction or maintenance of housing occupied by residents whose annual income qualifies as "low-" or "very low" income according to federal poverty guidelines.

+(2) Notwithstanding subdivision (b) of Section 270, moneys in the Broadband Public Housing Account shall be available for the commission to award grants and loans pursuant to this subdivision to an eligible publicly supported community if that entity otherwise meets eligibility requirements and complies with program requirements established by the commission.

+(3) Not more than twenty million dollars (\$20,000,000) shall be available for grants and loans to a publicly supported community to finance a project to connect a broadband network to that publicly supported community.
+A publicly supported community may be an eligible applicant only if the publicly supported community can verify to the commission that the publicly supported community has not denied a right of access to any broadband provider that is willing to connect a broadband network to the facility for which the grant or loan is sought.
-7 AB 1299

-(B)

-- (4) (A) Not more than five million dollars (\$5,000,000) shall be available for grants and loans to a publicly supported housing community to support programs designed to increase adoption rates for broadband services for residents of that publicly supported housing community.
-A publicly supported housing community may be eligible for a grant to fund a broadband adoption program only if the residential units in the facility-of the residents to be served have existing access to broadband services or will have access to broadband services at the time the grant for adoption is implemented.
-Eligible applicants receiving broadband adoption grants may contract with other nonprofit or public agencies to assist in implementation of the broadband adoption program. - (C) A publicly supported housing community may be an eligible applicant if the publicly supported housing community to the commission that the publicly supported housing community has not denied a right of access to any broadband provider that is willing to deploy broadband services in the facility for which the grant is sought. - (B) A publicly supported housing community may contract with other nonprofit or public agencies to assist in implementation of a broadband adoption program.
+(4) (A) Not more than five million dollars (\$5,000,000) shall be available for grants and loans to a publicly supported community to support programs designed to increase adoption rates for broadband services for residents of that publicly supported community.
+A publicly supported community may be eligible for funding for a broadband adoption program only if the residential units in the facility to be served have access to broadband services or will have access to broadband services at the time the funding for adoption is implemented.

+(B) A publicly supported community may contract with other nonprofit or public agencies to assist in implementation of a broadband adoption program.